EZroot/SDL2Engine/README.md

 # SDL2Engine

 SDL2Engine is a robust rendering engine built using C# that leverages the power of SDL2 and ImGui for rendering and GUI functionality.
-It includes a custom C# wrapper for IMGui native DLL calls, providing smooth integration not automatically available through ImGui.NET automatic unwrapping.
-Super annoying. >:(

 ![SDL Engine Screenshot](screenshottys/sdlscreenshot2.png)